hd9/hd9/README.md

 ### Open-source tools
 * [gotrans](https://github.com/hd9/gotrans): A multiplatform tool written in Go to translate text in the terminal using Azure Azure Translation Services

-### Tutorials
+### Open-source projects
 Some of my most popular open-source tools were created to explain tech stuff [in my blog](https://blog.hildenco.com).
 They are:
 * [aspnet-microservices](https://github.com/hd9/aspnet-microservices): a sample microservice architecture using .NET Core, Docker, Azure and Kubernetes.
 * [aspnet-distributed-caching](https://github.com/hd9/aspnet-distributed-caching): sample repo to demo an ASP.NET Core 3.1 website distributed caching with Docker, MongoDB, Redis using Docker Compose.
 * [aspnet-docker](https://github.com/hd9/aspnet-docker): simple/sample demo of ASP.NET Core and Docker using .NET Core 3.1 LTS